-- 2.79.5 voting shall occur at the same time throughout the province and be on the date and during the time period determined by the provincial executive; - 2.79.6 the ballot shall allow the determination of those "in favour" and those "not in favour" of the provincially negotiated agreement or of a final offer; - 2.79.7 the provincial executive shall establish the process to allow for any non-registered persons to vote.
-These votes shall be sequestered pending verification of their membership. - 2.80 The vote result calculation process shall be: - 2.80.1 the Full Time Equivalent (FTE) for every unit and/or bargaining unit shall be determined based on the membership calculation used for 2.153 and 2.156.
+2.79.5 voting shall occur at the same time throughout the province and be on the date and during the time period determined by the provincial executive; 2.79.6 the ballot shall allow the determination of those "in favour" and those "not in favour" of the provincially negotiated agreement or of a final offer; 2.79.7 the provincially negotiated agreement of of a final orier, the provincial executive shall establish the process to allow for any non-registered persons to vote.
+These votes shall be sequestered pending verification of their membership.
+2.80 2.80.1 The vote result calculation process shall be: the Full Time Equivalent (FTE) for every unit and/or bargaining unit shall be determined based on the membership calculation used for 2.153 and 2.156.
 The calculation is made by dividing the total fee return for the unit or occasional teacher bargaining unit by the membership fee under 2.152.1, excluding the portion of the fee to be placed in the membership protection fund.
-For every unit and/or bargaining unit the percentage of "in favour" and "not in favour" shall be determined in the following manner: - 2.80.1.1 the total number of votes cast shall be calculated; then - 2.80.1.2 the number of votes "in favour" shall be divided by the total number of votes cast.
-This will be the percentage in favour; then - 2.80.1.3 the number of votes "not in favour" shall be divided by the total number of votes cast.
-This will be the percentage not in favour; then - 2.80.1.4 the FTE shall be multiplied by the percentage "in favour" and the percentage "not in favour" to determine the number of FTE votes "in favour" and number of FTE votes "not in favour" for every unit and/or bargaining unit.
-This shall be the unit and/or bargaining unit result used for the provincial vote tally; - 2.80.2 the results for every unit and/or bargaining unit determined under 2.80.1.4, shall be tallied and shall be the official provincial vote tally; - 2.80.3 the results for the official provincial vote tally shall be reported out as a percentage.

-Provincial Committees, Networks, Work Groups, Project Teams and Task Forces

-- 2.81 The following are the standing committees/network(s) of the Association:
+For every unit and/or bargaining unit the percentage of "in favour" and "not in favour" shall be determined in the following manner: 2.80.1.1 2.80.1.2 the total number of votes cast shall be calculated; then the number of votes "in favour" shall be divided by the total number of votes cast.
+This will be the percentage in favour; then 2.80.1.3 the number of votes "not in favour" shall be divided by the total number of votes cast.
+This will be the percentage not in favour; then 2.80.1.4 the FTE shall be multiplied by the percentage "in favour" and the percentage "not in favour" to determine the number of FTE votes "in favour" and number of FTE votes "not in favour" for every unit and/or bargaining unit.
+This shall be the unit and/or bargaining unit result used for the provincial vote tally; 2.80.2 the results for every unit and/or bargaining unit determined under 2.80.1.4, shall be tallied and shall be the official provincial vote tally; 2.80.3 the results for the official provincial vote tally shall be reported out as a percentage.
+Provincial Committees, Networks, Work Groups, Project Teams 2.81 and Task Forces 2.81.1 The following are the standing committees/network(s) of the Association: audit; 2.81.2 awards; 2.81.3 Catholic education and curriculum; 2.81.4 collective bargaining; 2.81.5 diversity advisory board; 2.81.6 educational aid; 2.81.7 finance; 2.81.8 health and safety; 2.81.9 human rights; 2.81.10 legislation; 2.81.11 long term disability; 2.81.12 2.81.13 member engagement; personnel; 2.81.14 personner, רו.וק.ע political advisory committee; 2.81.15 2.81.16 political advisory committee; program and structures; 2.81.15 2.81.16 2.81.17 political advisory committee; 2.81.16 political advisory committee; program and structures; status of women;

-- 2.81.1 audit;

-- 2.81.2 awards;

-- 2.81.3 Catholic education and curriculum;

-- 2.81.4 collective bargaining;

-- 2.81.5 diversity advisory board;

-- 2.81.6 educational aid;

-- 2.81.7 finance;

-- 2.81.8 health and safety;

-- 2.81.9 human rights;

-- 2.81.10 legislation;

-- 2.81.11 long term disability;

-- 2.81.12 member engagement;

-- 2.81.13 personnel;

-- 2.81.14 political advisory committee;

-- 2.81.15 program and structures;

-- 2.81.16 status of women;

-- 2.81.17 teacher development;

-- 2.81.18 teacher education network.

-- 2.82 The duties of a committee or network shall be to study and report on such matters as may be:

-- 2.82.1 referred to it by the annual general meeting, the council of presidents or the provincial executive;
+referred to it by the annual general meeting, the council of presidents or the provincial